jamshed-uddin/chefs-galore/README.md

 - Foods from best chefs of the area.
 - Deliver the best chef to serve any function.
 - And more.
-## Give it a visit to explore more features.
+## Give it a visit to explore more about us.

 ## [Chefs Galore](https://chefs-galore.web.app/) (Hosted on firebase)